jecolasurdo/go-chaining/README.md

+This package was a naive experiment from when I was in the early stages of learning Go.
+I have since learned more effective error handling strategies, and don't recommend the use of this package.
+I keep it here for posterity, however.

 # go-chaining

 go-chaining is a small go package that allows you to defer error handling until the end of a chain of methods.
 The package also allows you to cury the output of one method to the input of the next method in the chain.